Ivanrodpar/nodes7comm/README.md

 This library allows communication to S7-300/400/1200/1500 PLCs using the Siemens S7 Ethernet protocol RFC1006.

-Typescript library based entirely from [nodeS7](https://github.com/plcpeople/nodeS7).
+This library is based entirely from [nodeS7](https://github.com/plcpeople/nodeS7).
 With some improvements like the following :

 * Promise based, `async/await` support.
-* Returns javascript objects with parsed var objects.
+* Can make concurrent request.

-## WARNING
+## Atention

-This is ALPHA CODE and you need to be aware that WRONG VALUES could be written to WRONG LOCATIONS.
+You need to be aware that WRONG VALUES could be written to WRONG LOCATIONS.
 Fully test everything you do.

 ## Usage